 You won’t be at the mercy of algorithms: Decentralization can allow you to unleash your creative freedom from algorithmic pressures.
 The curation and discovery mechanisms in Web2 platforms are a one-size-fits-all solution for content.
 For example, the radio first leveraged its distributive soft power by imposing formal boundaries on song duration.

-four-minute rule.
+Today, any musician who wants to make a living online must comply with the four-minute rule.
 This disproportionately penalizes musicians of the Indian and Western classical systems whose typical performance lengths can last up to an hour.
 In Web3, you could have several media DAOs (decentralized autonomous organizations, based on blockchain) that specialize in different types of content, with no cookie-cutter format requirements.

 ---